Project Gather

-Solway Shore Action is the current Solway Firth Partnership project supported by the Scottish Government’s Marine Fund Scotland to achieve the ambition of 200 miles of cleaner coastline in Dumfries and Galloway by encouraging positive action.
-The project supports and collaborates with beach clean groups who play an import role in removing buoyant marine litter that has been gathered by the Irish Sea and washed up on our shores.
+Project Gather is the current Solway Firth Partnership supported by the Scottish Government’s Marine Fund Scotland to encourage positive action towards achieving the ambition of 200 miles of cleaner coastline in Dumfries and Galloway.
+The project supports and champions beach clean volunteers who play a vital role in surveying, researching and documenting marine litter.

 Collective Action

-By monitoring the plastics that wash up on our shore we can identify the places and activities that contribute to our plastic problem.
+By monitoring the plastics that wash up on our shore we will trial detailed marine litter surveys and monitor selected beaches to improve the quality of the data obtained to inform positive solutions to the modern-day challenge of plastic pollution.
 Although the majority of plastic is known to originate from land, it is the large, brightly coloured and very durable plastics used by the commercial fishing industry that are most conspicuous.
 Marine plastics may have travelled great distances but heavy creels are likely to have been lost by local fishers and can be returned to be repaired or dismantled and plastic parts reused.
 Lobster Pot Luck is a glossary created as part of a Dumfries and Galloway Climate Hub initiative to encourage beach cleaners to collect creel parts for return to local fishers.

 Marine debris gathered by volunteers is collected by Dumfries and Galloway Council.
 It is often contaminated and difficult to sort so most of it is classified as non-recyclable waste and is sent to the Ecodeco Plant on the outskirts of Dumfries.
 Here waste is shredded, dried by naturally occurring heat and mechanically separated.
 The principal output of the facility is a fuel used in specialist ‘energy from waste’ power stations.